 The Foundation is exempt from federal income tax under Section 501(a) of the Internal Revenue Code (the Code) of 1986, as amended, as an organization described in Section 501(c)(3) of the Code.
-However, income generated from activities unrelated to the Foundation's exempt purpose is subject to tax under Section 511 of the Code.
-The Foundation did not conduct any unrelated business activities in fiscal years 2015 and 2014.
-Therefore, the Foundation has made no provision for federal income taxes in the accompanying financial statements.
-Accordingly, contributions to the Foundation are tax deductible within the limitations prescribed by the Code.
+Income generated from activities unrelated to the Foundation's exempt purpose is subject to tax under Section 511 of the Code.
+The Foundation did not conduct any unrelated business activities in fiscal years 2016 and 2015.
+Contributions to the Foundation are tax deductible within the limitations prescribed by the Code.
 The Foundation has also been classified as a publicly-supported organization which is not a private foundation under Section 509(a) of the Code.
+The Federal income tax returns, Form 990, filed by the Foundation are subject to routine examinations.
+There are no current examinations in progress; however, fiscal years 2013 through 2015 are still subject to examination by the Internal Revenue Service.